Access Sites from Connected Clients

 The default connected client option must remain enabled for the site to allow Tableau Bridge clients to run unattended and, if enabled, support multi-factor authentication with Tableau authentication.
 If connected clients are disabled for the site, Bridge can only support Tableau username and password authentication.

 Note: If multi-factor authentication (MFA) is enabled with Tableau authentication, Bridge clients must be running Tableau Bridge version 2021.1 and later.
-For more information about Tableau with MFA, see About multi-factor authentication and Tableau Online(Link opens in a new window).
+For more information about Tableau with MFA, see About multi-factor authentication and Tableau Cloud(Link opens in a new window).

 Opt out of allowing connected clients